AVerteC/c-asgn0/README_asgn2.md

 ### Extra Design Considerations
 I used large buffer sizes of 2KB to read in large chunks of input and file data quickly, instead of calling read() on every byte.
 Since main() handles closing the socket, none of my functions need to close the socket.
+In order to avoid dynamically allocating memory for buffers in my functions, all of my functions take in buffers by reference.
-I also pass necessary information to my functions through their arguments.
-The handle_METHOD functions with content length, and especially the initial buffer contents and initial buffer length. handle_METHODS also close file descriptors when they are done using them before sending their HTTP response back to the client.
+To prevent the program from running out of file descriptors, my functions close the resource file descriptors when they are done using them before sending a response back to the client.

-For audit logging, I used mutexes to protect the logfile from unordered writes.
+For audit logging, I used a mutex lock to give the logfile coherency.

 <p align="right">(<a href="#top">back to top</a>)</p>